IvoKoller/Passwordmanager/README.md

 # Passwordmanager
-This is an offline password-manager using AES-256, that allows you to store your passwords safely on your machine, while still being able to access them using your hashed (PBKDF2) master-password.
-The Passwordmanager is easy to use and was designed according to Google's Material Design guidelines.
+An offline password-manager using AES-256, that allows you to store your passwords safely on your machine, while still being able to access them using your hashed (PBKDF2) master-password.
+Passwordmanager is easy to use and was designed according to Google's Material Design guidelines.
 It is coded entirely in JavaScript using [Electron](https://electron.atom.io/), [React](https://facebook.github.io/react/), [Redux](http://redux.js.org/) and many other new and exciting web-technologies.
 *Use at your own risk!
-(It's written in JavaScript for crying our loud)*
+(It's written in JavaScript for crying out loud)*

 ![Screenshot of the application](screenshot.png)